 For myself, I chose a mix-and-match color palette of blush, grey, black, blues, and white so I can style several different outfits from the same pieces.
 My goal was to choose outfits that weren't fussy - you want to feel good and comfortable in whatever you bring!
 I chose some of my favorite outfits that I knew I'd enjoy wearing in Europe - like these fun culottes, this jumpsuit, two favorite dresses for nights out (love this one), and a new pair of joggers for keeping comfy on the plane ride.

 Shoes for Ryan included these greyish-colored slip-ons, well-weathered and broken-in leather sandals, and the darker grey slides in the photo.
-We also threw in a pair of tennis shoes last minute that aren’t pictured.
+We also threw in a pair of tennis shoes last minute that isn't pictured.
 You want to have two pairs of shoes that will work for going out to dinner at night, as well as two pairs that will be comfortable for walking miles at a time.
 The key is to break any new shoes in for at least 2 months before you leave on a long trip!

 About 4 weeks before our trip, I found the most comfortable ballet flats at Target that I thought would be perfect for the trip.
 They have a super-cushiony sole, good support, and the "leather" (it's fake) feels soft and buttery!
 They've been a great choice and didn't require breaking in at all - plus they were less than $20!
 These tassel sandals will be great for dinner out and my trusty Birkenstock sandals from last year's trip to Italy will be perfect for lots of walking.
 I threw in a worn but comfortable pair of flip flops to switch out for the Birkenstock's when I need a change.